 Musk has had his head in the space from day 1.

 And I mean that in the best way possible.
 For Musk, it has always been about believing in the future and thinking it will be better than the past.
 There’s nothing more exciting than going out and being among the stars.

 “You want to wake up in the morning and think the future is going to be great, and that’s what being a spacefaring civilization is all about.”

 And finally, on being bigger than ourselves.

 “There are a lot of negative things in the world.
-There are a lot of terrible things that are happening all over the world, all the time.
-There are lots of problems that need to get solved, there are lots of things that are miserable and kind of get you down.
+There are lot of terrible things, that are happening all over the world.
+There are lots of problems that need to get solved, there are lots of things that are miserable & kind of get you down.
 Life can not just be about solving one miserable problem after another, that can’t be the only thing, there need to be things that inspire you, that make you glad to wake up in the morning and be part of humanity.”